ChrisYounger/SplunkBits/DiskCapacityForecasting/readme.md

 # DiskCapacityForecasting

+A dashboard for predicting when disk drives will run out of space, using a linear trendline. (see ../LinearTrendline for algorithm details)

-There are two versions provided for this dashboard:
+There are two versions of this dashboard:

 `disk_analysis_sai.xml`:  (metric index data) For environments that already use Splunk App for Infrastructure.
 Supports environments that contain both Windows and *Nix hosts.
 This dashboard expects the SAI macro `sai_metrics_indexes` to exist.